pharpend/comarkdown/README.md

 Unicode standard was published, so it's very hard to write LaTeX in non-Latin alphabets.

-WWWTeX aims to fix all of this.
+Comarkdown aims to fix all of this.
 It's a markup language that has simple, intuitive syntax like Markdown, but allows for more complicated constructs, such as environments, mixins, and macros.

-The WWWTeX standard and/or parser have not been written yet, so this is purely fantasy at the moment.
+The Comarkdown standard and/or parser have not been written yet, so this is purely fantasy at the moment.

 This project will hopefully become a usable, portable markup language,